tux1765/allergy-archive/README.md

 # Allergy Archive App (allergy-archive)

-An app to help you track food and prevent allergic reactions
+An app to help you track foods you know are safe to ingest and prevent allergic reactions

 ## Install the dependencies
 ```bash